JetBrains/youtrack-mobile/README.md

 * Compile and install app to emulator by `npm run ios`.
 You only need to perform this once.

-Click CMD+D to debug while app is running on the simulator.
+Press CMD+D to debug while app is running on the simulator.
 Find more details in the [documentation](https://facebook.github.io/react-native/docs/debugging.html).

 ## Android

 ### Prepare
 [Setup Android environment](https://facebook.github.io/react-native/docs/android-setup.html).
-When setup is complited you need to install project dependencies and create Android emulator.
+After setup is complete, you need to install project dependencies and create an Android emulator.

-Install android-sdk on Mac OS X
+Install android-sdk on Mac OS X:
 ```sh
 brew install android-sdk
 ```

-Install all the packages required for react-native android sdk.
+Install all the packages required for react-native Android SDK:
 ```sh
 android update sdk --all --no-ui -t tools,platform-tools,build-tools-23.0.1,android-23\
 ,extra-google-google_play_services,extra-android-m2repository,extra-google-m2repository,extra-android-support